General Tech News/Discussion Thread

 If I should Die Hard Arcade before I Alan Wake.

-PREY the Lords of Lore my Soul Calibur to Take-Two Interactive.
+PREY the Lords of Lore my Soul Calibur to Take

 Re: General Tech News/Discussion Thread